Increase your purchasing power at the Market

 HIP (Healthy Incentives Program)

-Buy fruits and vegetables directly from a participating vendor and get an instant credit on your SNAP account.
-No coupons are needed.
+Get an instant credit on your SNAP account.
+Buy fruits and vegetables directly from a participating vendor and your SNAP account will be credited for the amount of your purchase – no charge!
 There is a monthly maximum, depending on your household size: 1–2 people: $40 per month; 3–5 people: $60 per month; 6 or more: $80 per month.

 Questions?
 Read details about HIP (at mass.gov).
 Call Project Bread’s Food Source Hotline: 888-645-8333; trained staff are available to answer questions in multiple languages.
 Or write to the Department of Transitional Assistance DTA.HIP@state.ma.us.